schin8/SvelteLab/README.md

 # SvelteLab 🚀

-A modern monorepo for SvelteKit applications and shared packages, featuring comprehensive testing with Cucumber and Playwright.
+A modern monorepo for SvelteKit applications and shared packages, featuring comprehensive testing with Cucumber and Playwright, and automated CI/CD workflows.

 ## 📋 Table of Contents